fpiette/OverbyteICS/ReadMe8.txt

 SAMPLE DELPHI PROJECTS

 Once the package is installed, you may open the sample projects.
-The samples are split into several directories according to protocols, most with a project group that can be opened in all versions of Delphi.
+There are about 95 samples are split into several directories according to protocols, with a project group that can be opened in all versions of Delphi.

+.\Samples\delphi\AllDemosProject.bpg
 .\Samples\delphi\BroswerDemo
 .\Samples\delphi\FtpDemos\FtpDemos.bpg
 .\Samples\delphi\MailNewsDemos\MailNewsDemos.bpg